Strongpreneur#Business Growth Strategies

 Consequently, the business, aiming at growth, is likely to over trade (i.e., expand so rapidly that it outgrows its initial structure and capital resources) in an attempt to develop business.
 In the circumstance where the necessary cash was available, this would be desired and profitable.

-Management realizes too late that growth requires additional possessions in the form of inventory and work-in-progress, and a greater level of money outstanding from customers (accounts receivable) which often take demands on cash at a greater rate during stages of growth that can be met from profit.
+Management realizes too late that growth requires additional possessions in the form of inventory and work-in-progress, and a greater level of money outstanding from customers (accounts receivable) which often make demands on cash at a greater rate during stages of growth that can be met from profit.
 Such a situation has caused the failure of many businesses.

 This statement is of much use to management in decision-making and provides advance information of its probable short-and longer-term, financial requirements.

 Strictly speaking, a “Cash Forecast” is a forecast of what the cash position will probably be, whereas a “Cash Budget” shows the intended cash position.
-Cash forecast should, therefore, precede a cash budget and should call for a careful look at what is likely to happen in terms of trends.
+The cash forecast should, therefore, precede a cash budget and should call for a careful look at what is likely to happen in terms of trends.

 N.B (The concern is with cash expected to be paid and received within the period creditors’ and debtors’ balances are not included; neither is depreciation or any provision on reserve not paid out in cash).